 The original AIBO garnered a lot of attention when it first came out, especially the attention of young children everywhere.
 However, AIBO didn’t take off the way Sony wanted it to and Sony ended up discontinuing AIBO.
 But AIBO was resurrected from the dead when Sony announced that a new, high-tech AIBO would be making its way into the robotics market.
 Robot pets may not be for everyone.
 However, Sony has made it so that AIBO can mimic the behavior of a real dog.
 Rather than possessing the “canine instinct” of dogs, AIBO develops its personality based on its surroundings and interactions with people.
 AIBO incorporates cloud computing technology to store “memories” and the character traits it develops.
 On top of that, AIBO also serves as an IoT device with internet connectivity and uses embedded sensors and actuators to display/understand emotions, detect sounds and perform actions that dogs would.
 By incorporating these common technologies together, AIBO is an example of the technological advances that have been made in robotics, AI and smart devices.

-Smart devices are already making their ways into homes and maybe AIBO and/or other robotic pets will make its way into homes.
-With the increasing interest in AI, IoT and cloud technology, AIBO is an example of a technology encompassing device that does what smart devices are intended to do: provide convenience, sustainability and automation in people’s lives.
+Smart devices are already making their way into homes and maybe AIBO and/or other robotic pets will make their way into homes.
+With the increasing interest in AI, IoT and cloud technology, AIBO is an example of a technology-encompassing device that does what smart devices are intended to do: provide convenience, sustainability and automation in people’s lives.
 It’s disheartening to think about, but our pets can’t live forever.
 With the alternative of having a robotic pet that mimics the behaviors of actual pets, sans the fluff and cuddliness, will robotic pets in households become widely adopted later down the line?